capitalk/treelearn/README.md

     forest.predict(Xtest)

-## BaggedClassifier options
+## ClassifierEnsemble options

- * base_classifier = any classifier which obeys the fit/predict protocol
+ * base_model = any classifier which obeys the fit/predict protocol

- * num_classifiers = size of the forest
+ * num_models = size of the forest

- * sample_percent = what percentage of your data each classifier is trained on
+ * bagging_percent = what percentage of your data each classifier is trained on

- * sample_replacement = sample with or without replacement
+ * bagging_replacement = sample with or without replacement

- * stacking = treat outputs of base classifiers as inputs to logistic regression
+ * stacking_model = treat outputs of base classifiers as inputs to given model

 ## RandomizedTree options

  * num_features_per_node = number of features each node of a tree should